seankerr/rust-http-box/examples/http_parsing_header_fields.md

 fn main() {
     let mut error = None;

-    // notice the missing double-quote at the end of the last parameter name
+    // notice the missing double-quote at the end of the last value
     // this will report a FieldError::Value error with the byte value that triggered the error let field = b"form/multipart; boundary=\"randomlongboundary";